Ajwebdevs/ForgeForm/readme.md

 - **Password Fields**: `confirmPassword` uses a custom validator to ensure it matches the password field.
 - **Age Field**: Restricts input to numbers between 18 and 120.
 - **ZIP Code Field**: Utilizes the built-in zip regex pattern from the regex builder for format validation.
+- **Over 100+ Regex vals**: Discover over 100 pre-built out of the box regex soloution to be directly used wihtin the formSchema

 ### Built-In Sanitization
 Sanitization rules defined in the schema (trim, lowercase) are automatically applied by the core validation engine before validation occurs.

+**Intelligent Type Coercion in `applySanitizers`**

+To address this, ForgeForm's `applySanitizers` function has been updated with enhanced logic to automatically coerce string inputs into the data types defined in your schema.
+This ensures that validation and subsequent data handling are performed on correctly typed data, even when the initial input is a string.

+The enhanced `applySanitizers` function now includes the following type coercion capabilities:

+*   **Numeric Types (`number`, `integer`, `float`):**
+    If a field is defined as a numeric type and receives a string value, ForgeForm will attempt to parse the string into a number using `Number()`.
+    -   If the string can be successfully parsed into a number, the sanitized value will be the parsed number.
+    -   If the string cannot be parsed into a valid number (e.g., "abc"), ForgeForm will issue a warning to the console and use the field's `default` value if specified in the schema.
+If no default is provided, the value will be set to `undefined`.

+*   **Boolean Types (`boolean`, `checkbox`):**
+    For boolean fields receiving string inputs, ForgeForm will intelligently interpret common string representations of boolean values:
+    -   Strings `"true"` or `"on"` (case-insensitive) will be coerced to `true`.
+    -   Strings `"false"` or `"off"` (case-insensitive) will be coerced to `false`.
+    -   If the string does not match these boolean representations, a console warning will be issued, and the field's `default` value will be used if provided in the schema.
+Otherwise, the value will be set to `undefined`.
+    -   If the input value is not a string but also not already a boolean, it will be coerced to a boolean using `!!value` (double negation for truthiness).

+*   **Date Types (`date`, `datetime-local`, `date-only`, `time-only`, `month-only`, `week-only`):**
+    When a field is defined as a date type and receives a string, ForgeForm will attempt to parse the string into a Date object.
+    -   It first tries parsing the string as an ISO date using `parseISO` from `date-fns`.
+    -   If ISO parsing fails, it falls back to standard JavaScript `Date` constructor parsing (`new Date(sanitizedValue)`).
+    -   If either parsing method results in a valid Date object, the sanitized value will be the Date object.
+    -   If date parsing fails, a console warning will be logged, and the field's `default` value will be used if defined in the schema.
+If no default is specified, the value becomes `undefined`.

 ### Error Display
 Validation errors, if any, are displayed inline below their respective input fields, providing immediate feedback to the user.